Offering Customer Financing: What It Is and How It Works

 Large Lender Network

 Typically, third-party providers will have a larger lender network.
-With an extensive lender network, your clients may be more likely to find an option when you offer customer financing.
+This is a win-win for businesses and consumers.
+With an extensive lender network, your consumers may be more likely to find a financing option.

-Additionally, with a larger lender network, some financers may be willing to work with less-qualified consumers who have bad credit.
+Additionally, with a larger lender network, some financers may be willing to work with less-qualified consumers.
 In turn, this reflects well on your business, as it increases customer satisfaction.

 Extra Costs